Brewers vs. Rockies Player Props Betting Odds

 |3

-Check out the latest odds and place your bets on any of Eric Lauer's player props with DraftKings Sportsbook.
+Check out the latest odds and place your bets on any of Wade Miley's player props with DraftKings Sportsbook.

 Rowdy Tellez Props